Contract Learning A

 2. Develop advanced search strategy skills for use in a review of current literature;

-3. Critically analyse the use of nursing/medical research to inform clinical practice;
+3. Critically analyse the use of nursing/midwifery/pharmacy/medical research to inform clinical practice;

-4. Articulate the rationale for inclusion/exclusion of nursing/medical research in the development of the final literature review; and
+4. Articulate the rationale for inclusion/exclusion of nursing/midwifery/pharmacy/medical research in the development of the final literature review;

 |Content||Course content will depend on the students program of enrolment. |

-Master of Nursing (Nurse Practitioner) students will cover the following topics in the course:
+Master of Nursing (Nurse Practitioner) and Master of Mental Health Nursing (Nurse Practitioner) students will cover the following topics in the course:

 1. Advanced literature searching skills /critical appraisal of current literature to provide a sound knowledge base relevant to the students scope of practice;